The 3 Best Resources to Teach Communication Skills in High School

 - Optional extension activities

-If you plan to give grades to your students, you’ll need to create your own quizzes, tests, and rubrics to go along with the lessons and activities.
+That means if you plan to give grades to your students, you’ll need to create your own quizzes, tests, and rubrics to go along with the lessons and activities.

 While this will take you some time, all of the actual lesson planning is already done for you!